p-mckenzie/checklist_web_app/README.md

 * Displays completed tasks' next recurrence on their next due date
 #### In-progress:
 * Allows users to delete tasks
-* Allows users to log out
+* Prompts users to log in instead of registering from /register

 Project start: 2/18/2021